Kerala Council of Ministers

-Kerala Council of Ministers, are elected legislative members, who are appointed as ministers by the Kerala State Governor to form the executive branch of the Government of Kerala.
-They hold various portfolios as decided by the Chief Minister of Kerala.
+The Kerala Council of Ministers is the supreme executive decision-making body of the Government of Kerala, headed by the Chief Minister of Kerala.
+It consists of members of the Kerala Legislature who are appointed as ministers by the Governor of Kerala on the advice of the Chief Minister to form the executive branch of the Government of Kerala.
+The ministers hold various portfolios and are responsible for the administration of their respective departments, as allocated by the Chief Minister.

-The Kerala Council of Ministers is headed by the Chief Minister and oversees the work of all ministers.
-The structure of the Kerala State Government is determined by the Constitution of India (1950).
+The current state council of ministers were sworn in on 18 May 2026, following the 2026 Kerala Legislative Assembly election.
+The term of every executive wing is five years.
+The council of ministers are assisted by department secretaries attached to each ministry who are from the Kerala cadre of the IAS.
+The Chief Secretary to the Government act as the principal advisor to the Chief Minister and serve as the ex-officio secretary to the Council of Ministers.
+The chief executive officer responsible for issuing orders on behalf of the Government is the Chief Secretary to the State Government, currently A. Jayathilak, who assumed office on 24 April 2025.

-The Keralam Council of Ministers along with the other elected legislative members assemble at the Kerala Legislative Assembly to introduce new drafts of law (otherwise known as bills), discuss them with other elected members of the assembly, revise the drafts for edits if necessary.
+The Kerala Council of Ministers along with the other elected legislative members assemble at the Kerala Legislative Assembly to introduce new drafts of law (otherwise known as bills), discuss them with other elected members of the assembly, revise the drafts for edits if necessary.
 A bill once finalised is sent to vote on the floor of the house of Kerala Legislative Assembly and if the bill receives the majority vote, it becomes a binding law else it is rejected and the existing law continues.
 The members of the Legislative Assembly together also makes the Council of Ministers and the Chief Minister accountable on behalf of the people, for any misuse of executive powers vested with them.

 The Kerala Council of Ministers is accountable to periodically evaluate the existing law of the land and ensures they are in the best interest of the society at large, which they represent under a democratic system.
 Kerala State Governor is also regarded as a member of the Legislative Assembly and may suspend or dissolve when no coalition is able to muster a working majority).